david-valle/useful_scripts/README.md

 # Useful scripts
 Useful scripts (mainly) for bioinformatics.

+---

-### Description
+## Description

 These are some scripts that I have written over the years that I find particularly useful.
+I have used them in several bioinformatic projects.

 I hope you find them useful too!

+They run through the terminal in an UNIX based system (Linux, Mac, etc.), so some (very) basic command line knowledge may be required to use them.

 If you have questions, problems or suggestions, contact David Valle-Garcia (david dot valle dot edu -at- gmail dot com)